priyankark/phonepi-mcp/phonepi-cli/README.md

 ## Prerequisites

 1. An Anthropic API key (get one from [Anthropic Console](https://console.anthropic.com))
-2. PhonePi app installed and running on your phone
+2. PhonePi app installed and running on your phone [Installation Instructions](https://www.phonepimcp.com/)

 ## Configuration